-4) Along with the Santa Anita Handicap and the Pacific Classic at Del Mar, the Hollywood Gold Cup is one of the premier races for older horses in California.
+4) Along with the Santa Anita Handicap and the Pacific Classic at Del Mar, the Gold Cup is one of the premier races for older horses in California.

-5) A colt named Quack set the track and world record for 1 1/4 miles in the 1972 Hollywood Gold Cup when he stopped the clock in 1:58.20.
+5) A colt named Quack set the track and world record for 1 1/4 miles in the 1972 Gold Cup when he stopped the clock in 1:58.20.
 In 2009, Rail Trip set the stakes record on a synthetic track, finishing in 2:00.75.

 6) Seabiscuit won the inaugural Gold Cup in 1938.
 It was his one and only appearance over the Hollywood Park racing strip.